 I am writing this on April 1, 2017.
 The Republican Party now has full control of the government, with control of both houses of Congress and with Donald J Trump President.
 Their main objective is tax reform, where they want to eliminate the estate tax and the alternative minimum tax and they want to reduce the top marginal tax rate from 39.6% all the way down to 33%.
 They also wanted to repeal the Affordable Care Act, but so far, they have failed.
 Most Republicans wanted to simply repeal the ACA, to repeal the ACA taxes, including the 3.8% Net Investment Income Tax and the 0.9% Additional Medicare Tax, where most of the burden fell on the wealthy.

-If you are going to give big tax breaks to the wealthy, then the revenue must be made up by increasing taxes on another group, since it makes no sense to give big tax breaks to one group, then increasing other taxes on the same group to pay for it.
+If the wealthy get big tax breaks, then the revenue must be made up by increasing taxes on another group, since it makes no sense to give big tax breaks to one group, then increasing other taxes on the same group to pay for it.
 Hence, there will be some means of shifting the greater tax burden onto the working class, since it makes sense to pay for tax breaks for the wealthy by increasing taxes on the non-wealthy.
 The only other option is to increase the deficit, a limited option considering that the government is already $20 trillion in debt.
-George W. Bush increased the deficit to pay for tax breaks for the wealthy (and to finance 2 wars), which is why the government was also already so deeply in debt when the credit crisis occurred.
+George W. Bush increased the deficit to pay for tax breaks for the wealthy (and to finance 2 wars), which is why the government was also already so deeply in debt when the Great Recession occurred.
 If Bush did not increase the deficit, then then the country would've been in a much better position during Barack Obama's presidency to stimulate the economy.

 The Republicans wanted to pay for the repeal of the ACA taxes by rolling back the Medicaid expansion and eliminating the subsidy payments that enabled 24 million Americans to afford health insurance.
-Since every major tax benefit is going to the wealthy, they are going to pay for this tax by increasing taxes on the people who are not wealthy, through a border adjustment tax (BAT), which will increase the price of many goods and services.
+Since major tax breaks benefit the wealthy, Republicans will pay for this tax by increasing taxes on the non-wealthy, through a border adjustment tax (BAT), which will increase the price of many goods and services.
 Hence, this is just yet another scheme to redistribute the wealth from working people to the wealthy.
 There are many Republicans who are against the border adjustment tax, because it will be detrimental to their pet projects and to many businesses.
 Nonetheless, the Republicans will push the BAT because they need to pay for these tax breaks.

 Republicans need to rationalize this redistribution by making it plausible that it is really for the public good.
 Hence, they are trying to sell the BAT by insisting that will it will increase jobs because the BAT will tax imports but not exports.
 Considering the complicated nature of the economy nowadays, with many individual components manufactured in many different parts of the world, the BAT will increase prices for many products.
 Furthermore, by increasing prices, it will have a depressive effect on the economy, since it will make it more expensive for the poor and middle-class to buy goods and services.
 Consequently, they will cut back, thereby shrinking the economy.
 Moreover, it is ludicrous to think that other nations will not respond with their own tariffs on our exports, thereby reducing exports and its associated jobs.